 Combine SDoH with clinical data to build care strategies for vulnerable populations

 Listen to hear Dr. Rich Parker, Chief Medical Officer, Arcadia and Jacob Hochberg, Director of Customer Insights, Arcadia, discuss key strategies to identify Social Determinants of Health data and incorporate it with clinical data to enable proactive care strategies for vulnerable populations.

 - Leverage SDoH data to augment care plans for a Medicaid population

-- Balance successful clinical and financial levers while caring for a Medicaid population
+- Balance successful clinical and financial levers while caring for vulnerable populations

 - Capture and utilize SDoH data using various mechanisms